beerose/blog/content/posts/ts-fight/post.md

 ### You don't narrow types

 The implementation is done, you did a demo for your team, your project manager thinks you can move on to another task.
 There's not much time to add types.
-There's definitely not enough time to analyze every function, every variable, and add proper, narrowed types.
-Even if something _seems_ obvious or straightforward, it is easy to miss it, especially under a pressure.
+There's definitely not enough time to analyze every function, every variable, and add proper, narrow types.
+Even if something _seems_ obvious or straightforward, it is easy to miss it, especially under pressure.

 Example:

 ```ts
 const download = (format: string, data: DataObject) => {
   if (format === "JSON") {